rzavros/C01111/README.md

 # C01111
-This repository is for the week 10 Computing Challenge labs regarding version control with Github.
+This repository is for the week 10 Computing Challenge labs regarding version control with GitHub.

-Experiencing Github basics
+Experiencing GitHub basics

+GIT OVER HERE!